TL;DR

 Note: This is a simplified, illustrative example.
 For higher earners or more severe conditions requiring 24/7 care, the total financial impact can be significantly higher, pushing towards the £5.5m+ figure.

-The National Health Service is one of Britain's greatest achievements, providing world-class care free at the point of use.
+The National Health Service is one of Britain's greatest achievements, providing specialist care free at the point of use.
 However, it is an institution under unprecedented strain.
 For anyone facing a potential chronic illness, a swift diagnosis and the start of treatment are critical.
 Delays can lead to worse outcomes, irreversible progression of a disease, and prolonged periods of anxiety and uncertainty.

 As of early 2025, the data from NHS England reveals a system at breaking point: